The most BASIC potting soil you can make. Two ingredients, very inexpensive and great for filling large containers or areas.

 Peat moss is a non renewable resource that's been overharvested.

 Coco Coir (pronounced coy-err) is coconut husk fibres usually harvested in Sri Lanka.
-It is a renewable resource that does the exact same thing in the exact same way as peat moss.
+It is a renewable resource that does the exact same thing as peat moss.
 It absorbs and holds water.

 Coco Coir sells for about $10 for a little block that expands to 10x its size.